Imathia: Transport

 The railway from Thessaloniki to Florina and the important railway from Thessaloniki to Athens pass through Imathia, with main stations at Platy, Veroia and Alexandreia.
-The motorways A2 (Egnatia Odos) (Igoumenitsa - Ioannina - Veroia - Thessaloniki) and A1 (Athens - Lamia - Larissa - Thessaloniki) and the Greek National Roads EO1, EO4 and EO4a pass through Imathia.
+The A1 and A2 (Egnatia Odos) motorways, and the EO1, EO4 and EO4a national roads pass through Imathia.
 The Alexandreia Airport is a military airport.

 History

 Imathia was named after the historic region Emathia, which was used by several classical authors as a synonym for Bottiaea or even all of Macedon.
-Important ancient towns in the area of present Imathia were Aegae and Beroea.
+Important ancient towns in the area of present Imathia were Aigai, the original capital of the kingdom of the Makedones, and Beroea.
 As a part of the Macedonia region, it was ruled by the kingdom of Macedonia, the Roman Empire, the Byzantine Empire and from early 15th century by the Ottoman Empire.
 In 1913, as a result of the Second Balkan War, it became part of Greece.
 During and after the Greco-Turkish War (1919–1922), several refugees from Turkey settled in Imathia.
 Initially part of the prefecture of Thessaloniki, Imathia became a prefecture in 1946, and Veroia was selected as its capital.